SemicolonAmbulance/dreadcabinet/README.md

 ## Command-Line Options

-Below is a summary of the main command-line flags exposed in [`src/arguments.ts`](./src/arguments.ts).
+Below is a summary of the main command-line flags that DreadCabinet exposes when integrated into your CLI application.
 All options have been verified to match the actual code behavior.

 | Option                                   | Alias | Default        | Description                                                                                           |
 | ---------------------------------------- | ----- | -------------- | ----------------------------------------------------------------------------------------------------- |